masesgroup/JNet/src/documentation/articles/performancetips.md

 JNet objects — a Kafka consumer poll loop, a storage block enumeration, a sustained callback stream — it accumulates into measurable overhead.

-`JvmBatchDisposeFastScope` and `JvmBatchDisposeAsyncScope` address this by queuing release requests and flushing them together in a single native call, keeping the per-object `Dispose` call cost negligible.
+`JCOBridgeDisposeFastScope` and `JCOBridgeDisposeAsyncScope` address this by queuing release requests and flushing them together in a single native call, keeping the per-object `Dispose` call cost negligible.
 The loop body requires no changes.